-The purpose of this task will be to assist PennDOT in the implementation of the FFY 2019 WATS Transportation Improvement Program, (TIP) as needed in accordance with the PennDOT General Procedural and Financial Guidance documents.
+The purpose of this task will be to assist PennDOT in the implementation of the FFY 2023 WATS Transportation Improvement Program, (TIP) as needed in accordance with the PennDOT General Procedural and Financial Guidance documents.
 Environmental justice activities will be continued and strengthened to ensure that the entire public has the opportunity to become involved in the planning and programming process.
 The WATS Long Range Plan will be used to identify new funding candidates for inclusion on the 12 Year Program and TIP.
-PCD Staff will work with PennDOT to modify or amend the FFY 2019 TIP as needed.
-The WATS MPO will also develop the FFY 2021 draft TIP.
+PCD Staff will work with PennDOT to modify or amend the FFY 2021 TIP as needed.
+In addition, PCD staff will also work with PennDOT and FHWA to develop the FFY 2023 draft TIP, the approval of the 2023 TIP, and the development of the FFY 2025 draft TIP.

-- PCD staff assisted PennDOT in the development of the FFY 2019 TIP.
-Linking Planning and NEPA Screening Forms were used to evaluate new project candidates for the FFY 2019 TIP. - PCD staff assisted PennDOT and RVT in development of the draft FFY 2021 TIP. - PCD worked with PennDOT District 3-0 to implement the PennDOT Connects Municipal Outreach initiative by convening meetings with local municipal officials and other stakeholder groups that participated in the Lycoming County Multi-Municipal Comprehensive Plan Planning Advisory Teams, (PAT's) to review scopes of work for new TIP projects and secure meaningful local feedback to improve transportation and community linkages.
+- PCD staff assisted PennDOT in the development of the FFY 2023 TIP.
+Linking PennDOT Connects Forms were used to evaluate new project candidates for the FFY 2023 TIP. - PCD staff assisted PennDOT and RVT in development of the draft FFY 2023 Transit TIP. - PCD worked with PennDOT District 3-0 to implement the PennDOT Connects Municipal Outreach initiative by convening meetings with local municipal officials and other stakeholder groups that participated in the Lycoming County Multi-Municipal Comprehensive Plan Planning Advisory Teams, (PAT's) to review scopes of work for new TIP projects and secure meaningful local feedback to improve transportation and community linkages. - Completed 2020 and 2021 annual Federal Obligated Projects reports